SECTION C: BUSINESS AND SUPPORT SERVICES

 The Director of Business Services and Cashiers Office designee will provide detailed information of gifts in kind to the Director of Business Services and Cashiers Office upon receipt of the gift or through a quarterly report submitted to the Director of Business Services and Cashiers Office.
 Gifts to Navarro College should run through the Navarro College Foundation and/or the President's Office.

 ACQUISITION OF EQUIPMENT

-The acquisition of equipment starts with the creation of the purchase order.
+The acquisition of equipment starts with the creation of the purchase requisition.
 All orders for equipment must be submitted to the Purchasing Department.
-The purchase order should itemize the equipment being purchased and not be put as one unit or as “as per quote#…”
+The purchase requisition should itemize the equipment being purchased and not be put as one unit or as “as per quote#…”

 Purchases are subject to fund availability and budget limitations.

-After budget approval, all equipment is purchased in accordance with the Purchasing Procedure and Budget Procedure of the College.
+After budget approval, all equipment is purchased in accordance with the Purchasing Procedures and Budget Procedures of the College.